Main Content

 - 17 OPEN HOUSES THIS WEEK

-Every home sale in Corona del Mar writes a new line in the story of California's coast.
-Only a small number of homes for sale in Corona del Mar reach the market each year, which keeps demand high and competition steady.
-And when an oceanfront home in Corona del Mar changes hands, it resets the pricing for the surrounding blocks and often for Newport Beach as a whole.
+Every home sale in Corona del Mar adds a new chapter to the story of California's coast.
+Only a limited number of homes for sale in Corona del Mar reach the market each year, which keeps demand high and competition steady.
+When an oceanfront home in Corona del Mar changes hands, it can reset the pricing for the surrounding blocks and, in some cases, influence the broader Newport Beach market.

 Neighborhoods in Corona del Mar

-Every corner of Corona del Mar looks out on the Pacific, but each neighborhood frames it differently.
-In Cameo Shores and Shorecliffs, oceanfront estates are on terraced lots designed to maximize horizon views.
-Irvine Terrace ties mid-century pedigree to new builds overlooking the harbor, while Spyglass Hill climbs the ridgeline for panoramic coastal exposure.
-Breakers Drive offers rare gated access to oceanfront living directly above Corona del Mar Beach.
+Every part of Corona del Mar engages with the Pacific in a different way.
+In Cameo Shores and Shorecliffs, oceanfront estates sit on terraced lots designed to maximize horizon views.
+Irvine Terrace blends mid-century pedigree with new construction overlooking the harbor, while Spyglass Hill climbs the ridgeline for broad coastal exposure.
+Breakers Drive offers rare gated access to oceanfront living directly above Corona del Mar State Beach.

 Just inland, the Flower Streets tell a different story.
-Classic cottages from the 1930s and post-war bungalows now stand alongside contemporary builds that push scale, glass, and luxury amenities.
-It's a village where legacy architecture and modern ambition share the same grid, making it a living snapshot of Corona del Mar's evolution.
+Classic cottages from the 1930s and post-war bungalows now stand alongside contemporary homes that emphasize scale, glass, and high-end amenities.
+It is a village setting where legacy architecture and modern ambition share the same grid, offering a clear snapshot of how Corona del Mar has evolved over time.

 About Corona del Mar

 Some neighborhoods are defined by their homes, but Corona del Mar is defined by its setting.
 First mapped in 1904 and annexed into Newport Beach in 1924, the community grew from a seaside colony into one of Orange County’s most recognizable coastal addresses.
-Built into the seaward slopes of the San Joaquin Hills, it combines rugged bluffs, open beaches, and a walkable village core that's preserved its identity for over a century.
+Built into the seaward slopes of the San Joaquin Hills, it combines rugged bluffs, open beaches, and a walkable village core that has preserved its identity for more than a century.

-That village became the blueprint for growth.
-By the 1950s and '60s, new developments like Shorecliffs, Bayside, Irvine Terrace, Cameo Shores, and Cameo Highlands pushed the neighborhood's edges while preserving its coastal CNA.
-Today, with more than 13,000 residents and just 6,800 households, homes for sale in Corona del Mar rank among the most expensive in the country—proof that some of the best addresses really are built over time.
+That village became the blueprint for future growth.
+By the 1950s and 1960s, developments such as Shorecliffs, Bayside, Irvine Terrace, Cameo Shores, and Cameo Highlands expanded the neighborhood while preserving its coastal character.
+Today, with a relatively small footprint and a tightly held housing stock, homes for sale in Corona del Mar rank among the most desirable and closely watched on the Southern California coast.

 Warm evening light drapes Woods Cove's cliffs and oceanfront estates.